 Indian legal basics

-- Under 35: no pregnancy after twelve months of well-timed attempts
+- Under 35: no pregnancy after 12 months of well-timed attempts

-- 35 and over: no pregnancy after about six months
+- 35 and over: no pregnancy after about 6 months

-- Immediately if cycles are very irregular, there is marked pain/fever, or in known conditions such as endometriosis, PCOS or thyroid disease
+- Immediately if cycles are very irregular, there is significant pain or fever, or you live with conditions such as endometriosis, PCOS, or thyroid disease

 Conclusion

-Home ICI can be a pragmatic route if you prepare sterile supplies, hit the fertile window and handle the sample carefully.
-Keep concise notes on cycle and timing, prioritise safety and understand the Indian regulatory landscape before you start.
-With a clear plan and realistic expectations, you give yourself the best chance of turning a simple method into steady progress.
+Home ICI can be a pragmatic route in India if you prepare sterile supplies, hit the fertile window, and handle the sample with care.
+Keep concise notes on timing, prioritise safety, and understand how the ART Act/Rules interact with your situation.
+With a tidy plan, realistic expectations, and consistent timing, you give yourself the best chance to turn a simple method into steady progress.